 Module created April 2017

 Venous ulceration is the most common type of leg ulceration and it poses a significant clinical problem.
-A venous leg ulcer is an open skin lesion that usually occurs on the medial side of the lower leg between the ankle and the knee as a result of chronic venous insufficiency (CVI).
+A venous leg ulcer is an open skin lesion that usually occurs on the medial and lateral side of the lower leg between the ankle and the knee as a result of chronic venous insufficiency (CVI).

 Venous leg ulcers are the most common type of lower limb wound (they account for around 50% of all ulcers) and are due to impaired function of the veins known as chronic venous insufficiency.

 In view of an ever-increasing elderly population and demands on services, more patients are being cared for within the primary care setting.
 This guide is aimed to help general practitioners and practice nurses diagnose and manage venous leg ulcers with reference to best practice guidance.
 Much of this resource is based on the most recent European Wound Management Association (EWMA) statement guidelines, published in 2016, which highlight best current practice.